gokul96/simple_xbee_api_java/README.md

 Must keep it simple and easy to understand

-Xbee_tx_request - static function, copy into your main class or whichever class you wish to call from.
+Xbee_tx_request - static function, copy into your main class or whichever class you wish to call from. written only for sending frames not for rx.

+remember to read from serial buffer after sending frame if using ACK enabled frame ID will upload RX frame decoder function once im done with it